-SQL was designed to be entered on a console and results would display back to a screen.
+Many people don't know this, but SQL was originally designed to be entered on a console and results would display back to a screen.

-Today, SQL is mostly used by programmers who use SQL inside their language to build applications that access data in a database.
+Today, SQL is mostly used by programmers who use SQL embedded in their programs to build applications that require data from a database.

 SELECT column-names FROM table-name WHERE condition ORDER BY sort-order